MRCCA Rulemaking Project - FAQs

 Will these rules affect local zoning?

 Yes.
-The rules will provide minimum guidelines and standards for local governments to use in their comprehensive plans, land use plans and regulations.
-The local controls must meet or exceed the standards established in the rules.
+The rules establish minimum guidelines and standards that local governments must include in their comprehensive plans and zoning ordinances, as is currently the case with the existing regulations in Executive Order 79-19.
 Local governments are responsible for enforcing local zoning controls and regulations.

-When will my city have to adopt new regulations?
+When will my community have to implement the rules?

 Will the MRCCA rules change how non-conforming structures are regulated?